Chet Childress is a rapid firing ripper on his board and at the canvas.

 I also saw him drop off the top wall at Burnside, top wall, the Vans off the wall ad.
 One day I think I should write all of this down.

-From Grant Taylor to Karma, my first skate trip with Dogtown was on the road for John Cardiel, Wade Speyer and Karma Tschoeff and that was how I got into contests.
+From Grant Taylor to Karma, my first skate trip with Dogtown was on the road with John Cardiel, Wade Speyer and Karma Tschoeff and that was how I got into contests.

 I went to Atlanta and spent a week travelling with those dudes and nobody even knew who Cardiel was, he was just this insane lunatic.
 None of us drank, all we did was skate, read porn mags and light fireworks.